-This report describes the Company's corporate governance practices and explains the application of the principles of the code provisions of the Corporate Governance Code (the "Code") (formerly known as the Code on Corporate Governance Practices) as set out in Appendix 14 to the Listing Rules throughout the year ended 31 December 2019 and for the period up to the date of the annual report.
-The Company, in the opinion of the Directors, complied with the Code throughout the year, except for the following deviation of Code Provision A.4.2 as discussed in "Appointment and Reelection of Directors".
+This corporate governance report describes the Company's corporate governance practices and explains the application of the principles of the code provisions of the Corporate Governance Code (the "CG Code") (formerly known as the Code on Corporate Governance Practices) as set out in Appendix 14 to the Listing Rules throughout the year ended 31 December 2020 and for the period up to the date of this report.
+The Company, in the opinion of the Directors, complied with the CG Code throughout the year, except for the following deviations of CG Code Provision A.6.7 and A.4.2 as discussed in "Board of Directors" and "Appointment and Re-election of Directors", respectively.